The Short Bio

 Formerly an attorney and now a professional writer, Elster has edited several books including The Death Penalty and The Outbreak of the Civil War (Greenhaven Press, an imprint of The Gale Group, Inc.), as well as Building Up Zion’s Walls: Ministry for Empowering the African American Family and Playbook for Christian Manhood: 12 Key Plays for Black Teen Boys (Judson Press).
 In addition, her essays have appeared in national publications including Ms., World Vision, Black Child, and Christian Science Sentinel magazines.
 She also collaborated in the preparation of the manuscript for Dear Mrs. Parks: A Dialog with Today’s Youth, by Rosa Parks (Lee and Low, 1996), which was honored with four awards including the NAACP Image Award and the Teachers’ Choice Award.

 Elster is the founder and president of Write Word LLC (established as Write Word, Inc. in 1994).
-She lives in Detroit, Michigan with her husband, daughter, and son.
+She and her husband live in Detroit, Michigan and are the parents of two adult children.